 AI-Accelerated Simulation Toolkit

 Simulations are pervasive in science and engineering.
 They are computationally expensive and don't easily accommodate measured data coming from sources such as sensors or cameras.
-NVIDIA SimNet™ is a simulation toolkit, which addresses these challenges using AI and physics.
+NVIDIA SimNet™ is a physics-informed neural network (PINNs) toolkit, which addresses these challenges using AI and physics.
 Whether you're looking to get started with AI-driven physics simulations or working on complex nonlinear physics problems, NVIDIA SimNet is your toolkit for solving forward, inverse, or data assimilation problems.

 Solves larger problems faster with accelerated linear algebra (XLA) and automatic mixed precision (AMP) support and multi-GPU/multi-node implementation.